-Amazon announces its own low-cost smart thermostat
+Amazon reveals its own low-cost smart thermostat

 Amazon is moving into the smart thermostat market to more directly compete with Google and Toronto-based Ecobee in the smart home space.

-During the tech giant’s recent event, the company announced the Amazon Smart Thermostat, a new smart home device that works with Alexa voice controls and feature ambient computing, allowing it to cool down your home when you’re away or asleep.
-This is very similar to features Google and Ecobee offer with their respective smart home thermostats.
+During the tech giant’s recent fall hardware event, Amazon introduced its Smart Thermostat, a new smart home device that uses Alexa voice controls.

+The Smart Thermostat also features ambient computing software that lets it, for example, cool down your home when you’re away or asleep.

+This is very similar to location-based features Google and Ecobee offer with their respective smart home thermostats.

 Amazon Smart Thermostat is Energy star-certified and works with @alexa99 so customers can keep their homes energy efficient, and it's just $59.99. pic.twitter.com/35TQrl1k3z